Skip to content

 How Should I Use the Patent Pending Notice?

-‘Patent pending’ does not have legal meaning and does not grant you any protection.
+‘Patent pending’ does not have a specific legal meaning and does not grant you any protection.
 However, it does warn potential infringers that you will pursue legal action over any patent infringement once you receive your patent.
 If you prefer, you can use the phrase ‘patent applied for’ instead of ‘patent pending’.

 How to Apply for a Patent